 Inc.'s, Corp's, LLC's, and PA's, are the most popular types of corporations in America.
 This is because there are substantive liability protections as well as tax advantages to being "incorporated" which is entirely another conversation you should have with your attorney or financial advisor

-If a registered agent fails to perform their function, it can have dire consequences for the business entity it represents.
+If a Registered Agent fails to perform their function, it can have dire consequences

 Wage Garnishments Are Among the Most Popular Documents Served to Registered Agents

 What is wage garnishment?
 If you have employees, this is the type of Service of Process you are most likely to receive.
 Federal law allows federal agencies to garnish the wages of individuals, for child support, tax liens, student loans, and consumer debt.
 Employers can be penalized for failing to comply with wage garnishment orders.
 For this reason, it is especially important to ensure you have a professional Registered Agent handling your Service of Process.
 Seven percent of US employees have their wages garnished, and if you receive a garnishment and fail to take action in time, your business can be liable for the amount your employees owe.

 What is the Main Function of a Registered Agent?

 The main function of a Registered Agent is to receive and forward important legal and tax correspondence on behalf of the corporation or LLC.
 Typical documents delivered to a Registered Agent are court documents, subpoenas, and time sensitive notifications.